International Volunteer Anticipates Saying ‘Yes’ to Post-Pandemic Travel

-Three-time volunteer Jim Gorski reveals why he says “yes” to opportunities despite uncertainty and discomfort about new experiences – and why he anticipates that discipline will be most important post-COVID-19.
+Three-time volunteer Jim Gorski reveals why he says “yes” to opportunities during uncertain times – and why he anticipates that discipline will be most important post-COVID-19.

-By Jim Gorski, Global Volunteers Alumnus and Board of Directors Member
+By Jim Gorski, Global Volunteers Alumnus and Retired Board Member

 There will come a time when the pandemic recedes into the past and some form of normalcy will establish itself.
 That normalcy will include the opportunity to travel to faraway places again.
 This is my hope and prediction.
 When that time comes, I wish for all who long for learning and adventure the opportunity to wander.

 A number of years ago, when I was visiting my parents in Wisconsin, I went out for a morning run.
 I encountered our elderly next-door neighbor, who had lived next to us forever.
 He was out for a walk, so I took a break from running and joined him.
 We talked about how life was playing out for each of us and the conversation turned to reflections on how we’ve lived our lives.
 He said he had never regretted the times he took a chance and acted on it.
 His regrets were all for the times when chances presented themselves and he did not take the risk.